digitranslab/jumpstart/docs/versioned_docs/version-3.0.0-LTS/widgets/table/serverside-operations/search.md

     <img className="screenshot-full" src="/img/widgets/table/serverside-operations/search-loading.png" alt="Add loading state" />

-This is how serverside search operation is implemented in ToolJet's **Table** component.
+This is how serverside search operation is implemented in JumpStart's **Table** component.
 Now when a search is performed in the **Table**, the query is executed on the server, allowing the search to be applied across the entire dataset.

 </div>